tupoy-ya/Kisak-Strike/README.md

+# Credits
+- [Kisak-Strike](https://github.com/SwagSoftware/Kisak-Strike) The base this shit fork is built upon.
+- [Enhanced-Source](https://github.com/Enhanced-Source-Project/Enhanced-Source/) All the updated Half-Life 2 Code is from them.
+- [nillerusr's source-engine](https://github.com/nillerusr/source-engine) Some patches are taken from there.
+(Mostly dt_send & dt_recv)

+# Original README.md

 # Kisak-Strike
 Kisak-Strike: Gentoo Offensive(KSGO) is a CSGO port aimed towards Linux enthusiasts.

-It can be built 100% Open-Source with optional Closed-source components.
+It can be built 100% Source-avaliable with optional Closed-source components.

 Want to learn more about the History of Kisak-Strike?
 See this accompanying blog post: https://lwss.github.io/Kisak-Strike/

 # Current Building Steps

 ```